itzhakohana/dotNet5784_4818_3203/README.md

 -------------------------------------------------------------------------------------------------------

 **Startup instructions:**
+- For running the application, you can download the zip-folder of the latest version and run the programm via the executable inside the bin folder.
-- Clone the repository: Make sure to set PL as the 'startup project' in order for the program to boot.
+- For inspecting the source-code, you will need to Clone the repository.
+Make sure to set PL as the 'startup project' in order for the program to boot properly.
 - Demo Login: You can always log in to the system with a pre-made user for demonstration purposes:
         Username: test
         Password: 1234